-17.7 Acceptance and rejection of hardened concrete
+17.8 Acceptance and rejection of hardened concrete

 Acceptance and rejection of hardened concrete shall be on a production assessment basis in accordance with AS 1379 except as noted below.
-Concrete for the following applications shall be tested on a project assessment basis, where more than 25 m of concrete is used:
+Concrete for the following applications shall be tested on a project assessment basis, where more than 25 m3 of concrete is used:

-- a) Signpost footings and plinths with dimension greater than 150 mm. - b) Spill through or rock grouting. - c) Kerb and channel on or alongside concrete base.
+- a) signpost footings and plinths with dimension greater than 150 mm - b) spill through or rock grouting, and - c) manually placed kerb and channel on or alongside concrete base.

-Production assessment reports in accordance with AS 1379 Clause 6.4.2 shall be submitted to the Administrator.
+Production assessment reports in accordance with AS 1379 shall be submitted to the Administrator.